stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

     _     => pure $ Left (UnknownBaseType baseString)
 ```

-Note, how we paired the type of nucleobase with nucleic acid
+Note, how we paired the type of nucleobases with nucleic acid
 strand.
 Assume now, we implement a function for transcribing
 a strand of DNA to RNA, and we'd like to convert a sequence of
 nucleobases from user input to the corresponding RNA sequence.